-Over 160 Curlews have been caught and colour-ringed by Tony Cross since 2015.
 If you see a Curlew, please check it for colour-rings.
 More details can be found here.
-You can also report any observations to Leo Smith.
+You can also report any observations to Leo Smith (contact details below).

 How You Can Help

-Finding and protecting nests, and extending this work to new areas, costs money, and needs to continue for many years, so please support the Appeal as often as you can.
+Finding and protecting nests, tagging and following chicks, and extending this work to new areas, costs money, and needs to continue for many years, so please support the Appeal as often as you can.

 If anyone wants to help with Curlew monitoring work by the various Community Wildlife Groups, or locating nest sites, or has any ideas about who we can approach for funding or how we can raise more money for Curlew conservation, please contact Leo Smith (contact details below).